Voice Acting

 Just as a professional athlete meticulously stretches before a match, so does a seasoned performer or voice actor before stepping up to the microphone.
 The preparation may be less visible but is no less crucial for delivering a stellar performance.

-Much like an athlete’s pre-game rituals, vocal warm ups and vocal exercises play an indispensable role in the world of voice acting.
+Much like an athlete’s pre-game rituals, vocal warm ups and vocal exercises play an indispensable role in voice acting.
 They serve as the vital conditioning every performer needs to take their craft to the next level while avoiding damaging your voice and causing vocal fry.

 In this article